mandelsoft/spiff/README.md

     value: b3suffix
 ```

-Here the traversal order is irrelevant as log as the generated key values
+Here the traversal order is irrelevant as long as the generated key values
 are unique.
 If several evaluations of the key expression yield the same
 value the last one will win.